 - Implement a comprehensive onboarding experience

-Lastly, the new hire surveys to learn about Associates’ assimilation into the company.
-A number of newly hired Associates told Work Institute that their orientation process was not sufficient; some departments had effective orientation, while others’ were non-existent.
-A Departmental Orientation process was rolled out to provide consistency with Associates’ introduction to the health system.
+Lastly, EMH utilized new hire interviews to learn about employees’ assimilation into the company.
+A number of newly hired employees told Work Institute that their orientation process was not sufficient; some departments had effective orientation, while others’ were non-existent.
+A Departmental Orientation process was rolled out to provide consistency with new employees' introduction to the health system.
 Ensuing surveys indicated remarkable improvements in orientation satisfaction.
-One Associate noted, “Within 2 weeks, I knew where everything was and had all my questions answered.”
+One employee noted, “Within 2 weeks, I knew where everything was and had all my questions answered.”

 Ephraim McDowell Health Today

 EMH continues to use Work Institute for their ongoing commitment to evidence-based decision making.
-Even though certain areas have seen significant improvement, EMH understands there will always be new issues, and Work Institute’s research allows them to keep a finger on the pulse of changing Associate preferences.
+Even though certain areas have seen significant improvement, EMH understands there will always be new issues, and Work Institute’s research allows them to keep a finger on the pulse of changing employee preferences, expectations and intent.